GRDI-GenARCC/tutorials-and-workshops/Tutorials/Intro_Linux_1.md

 ### 2.2 Definitions

-NOTE: some organizations use terms more specifically, these are the general definitions
+NOTE: Some organizations use terms more specifically, these are the general definitions.

-- command line interface
+- Command line interface
-  - text session where the user enters commands with optional arguments.
+  - Text session where the user enters commands with options and arguments.
 Output is displayed from the operating system (OS).
-- shell
+- Shell
-  - a text-mode application containing a CLI to the OS
+  - A text-mode application containing a CLI to the OS
-  - note that in casual usage - shell, prompt, terminal, and console all typically refer to the same thing
+  - Note that in casual usage - shell, prompt, terminal, and console all typically refer to the same thing
-- console application
+- Console application
-  - a command line program that functions without a required graphical interface
+  - A command line program that functions without a required graphical interface
-- bash
+- Bash
-  - commonly distributed shell, or command language interpreter for Linux
+  - Commonly distributed shell, or command language interpreter for Linux
-  - an enhanced version of the original, called sh
+  - An enhanced version of the original sh (Bourne shell)
 - Ubuntu
-  - a popular Linux distribution (distro) based on Debian (another distro)
+  - A popular Linux distribution (distro) based on Debian (another distro)
-  - widely used and considered to be very user friendly
+  - Widely used and considered to be very user friendly
-- terminal
+- Terminal
-  - often used synonymously with shell
+  - Often used synonymously with shell
-  - more accurately - the terminal gives access to the shell
+  - More accurately - the terminal gives access to the shell
-  - can refer to the software that hosts the shell/CLI
+  - Can refer to the software that hosts the shell/CLI
-  - can also refer to the physical hardware used to interface with the OS
+  - Can also refer to the physical hardware used to interface with the OS
-- prompt
+- Prompt
-  - short for command prompt, refers to the small section preceeding a command
+  - Short for command prompt, refers to the small section preceeding a command
-  - in bash this has:
+  - In bash this has:
-    - user
+    - User
-    - name of the computer
+    - Name of the computer
-    - current directory (folder)
+    - Current directory (folder)
-    - usually ends with $
+    - Usually ends with $
 - GUI (pronounced gooey)
-  - graphical user interface
+  - Graphical user interface

 ### 2.3 Questions